bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 your distribution packages, in which case you will need to install a Bugzilla-only copy of the newer version.

-At this point, you need to :file:`su` to root.
+At this point you probably need to become ``root``, e.g. by using :command:`su`.
 You should remain as root until the end of the install.

-.. todo:: Is this true, if they are installing modules locally?
+This can be avoided in some circumstances if you are a member of your webserver's group, but being root is easier and will always work.

-To check whether you have all the required modules and what is still missing,
+To check whether you have all the required modules, run:
-run:

 :command:`./checksetup.pl --check-modules`

 You can run this command as many times as necessary.

+If you have not already installed the necessary modules, and want to do it system-wide, invoke your package manager appropriately at this point.
-Install all missing modules locally like this:
+Alternatively, you can install all missing modules locally (i.e. just for Bugzilla) like this:

 :command:`./install-module.pl --all`